-This crab apple species is rare in the wild but much planted for its Autumn colour and compact shape.
+This crab apple species (previously in the genus Malus) is rare in the wild but much planted for its Autumn colour and compact shape.
 The tree grows to about 17m with branches rising steeply to give the tree a conical shape.
 The leaves are large with serrated margins and an almost white downy back.
 They feel thick and leathery.
 The fruit is a small apple, about 2cm in diameter, mostly greenish with a reddish tinge.
-The apples are produced sparcely.
+The fruits are produced sparsely.
 The pillar apple was collected on Mount Fujiyama in Japan in 1897 by Sargent.
-It was awarded and RHS award of merit in 1962 and an award of garden merit in 1984.
+It was awarded and RHS Award of Merit in 1962 and an Award of Garden Merit in 1984.

 |Bark of pillar apple|